-Fixed Term Loan
+Fixed Term Student Loan

 For those looking for fixed payments throughout the life of their loan, our Fixed Term Loan is a fully amortized loan with equal payments each month.

-Why choose a fixed rate loan?
+Why choose a fixed term loan?

 Easy to budget with consistent payments